Troubleshooting SCM Safe Mode

 - It exits with code 1 if the timeout (default: 30 seconds) is reached before SCM exits.

-Configuration Options (hdfs-site.xml
+Configuration Options (hdfs-site.xml or ozone-site.xml)

-Parameter | Default | Description | Rule Affected |
+| Parameter | Default | Description | Rule Affected |

 hdds.scm.safemode.enabled | true | Enables/disables SCM Safe Mode entirely. | All |